 Grandparent Visitation Rights in Colorado

 But just because Colorado law gives grandparents the ability to request visitation with their grandkids does not mean that they have an automatic right to such visitation.
-As with any decision made by a Colorado judge regarding children, any order as to grandparent visitation must be found to be in the child’s best interests.
+As with any decision made by a Colorado Springs judge regarding children, any order as to grandparent visitation must be found to be in the child’s best interests.

-C.R.S. §19-1-117 provides that a grandparent can petition a Colorado family law court for reasonable grandchild visitation rights when there is or has been “a child custody case or a case concerning the allocation of parental responsibilities relating to that child.”
-The statute defines such a case in three ways:
+C.R.S. §19-1-117 provides that a grandparent can petition a Colorado Springs family law court for reasonable grandchild visitation rights when there is or has been “a child custody case or a case concerning the allocation of parental responsibilities relating to that child.”

-- The grandchild's parents have obtained a dissolution, annulment, or legal separation,
+The grandchild's parents have obtained a dissolution, annulment, or legal separation,

-- The child has been placed into the legal custody of someone other than a parent, or
+The child has been placed into the legal custody of someone other than a parent, or

-- The child's parent, who is the child of the grandparent seeking visitation, has died.
+The child's parent, who is the child of the grandparent seeking visitation, has died.

 No Right to Visitation Where Parents’ Marriage is Intact

 Note that none of the three situations that can be the basis of a visitation petition involves an intact marriage in which one or both parents are refusing to allow a grandparent to see their grandkids.
-Unless there is a basis for finding that the parents in an existing marriage are somehow unfit or are a danger to their child, Colorado judges will not interfere with any parental decision to limit or deny grandparent visitation.
+Unless there is a basis for finding that the parents in an existing marriage are somehow unfit or are a danger to their child, Colorado Springs judges will not interfere with any parental decision to limit or deny grandparent visitation.

 Colorado courts have held that since C.R.S. §19-1-117 is limited to situations in which parental rights have been altered by either judicial decisions or the death of a parent, the statute ensures that grandparent visitation decisions made by parents of intact families, where there has been no prior court intervention, are not challenged.

 Of course, many grandparents have a relationship with their grandkids that go far beyond freely-given gifts and fun weekend afternoons.
 Some grandparents become parents or co-parents of their grandchildren for all practical purposes.

-- the grandparent has been providing actual physical care for a child and wants to have some of the parental responsibilities for the child, or
+The grandparent has been providing actual physical care for a child and wants to have some of the parental responsibilities for the child, or

-- the grandparent provided physical care to the child for at least 6 months within the past 6 months and wants some of the parental responsibilities over the child.
+The grandparent provided physical care to the child for at least 6 months within the past 6 months and wants some of the parental responsibilities over the child.